-- (d) Place of payment As a matter of English law, the place of payment could be relevant for a number of reasons. - First, it may assist in determining whether the parties intended payment to be made in the currency for the time being of the Departing
+- (d) Place of payment As a matter of English law, the place of payment could be relevant for a number of reasons. - First, it may assist in determining whether the parties intended payment to be made in the new Greek

-State or in the single European currency if there is no clear definition of Euro.
+- currency or in the single European currency (if there is no clear definition of euro).
 English law has a presumption, albeit fairly weak and certainly rebuttable, that the currency of payment will be that of the place of payment.
-As a result, if payment is required in the Departing State, then there is a presumption that the currency of payment is that of the Departing State.
-As we discussed in (c) above, where the 2000 or the 2006 ISDA Definitions are used, the ISDA definition of Euro will apply and be effective so as to rebut this presumption.

-• The second effect of the place of payment is more significant.
-Suppose a dispute comes before the English courts, suppose the agreement is governed by English law and suppose there is a currency definition that is clear in pointing to the single European currency rather than the Departing State's currency for the time being.
-Despite these three positive factors, if the place of payment is in the Departing State, the English courts could still give priority to the Departing State's law.
+As a result, if payment is required in Greece, then there is a presumption that the currency of payment is that of Greece.
+As we discussed in paragraph (c) above, where the 2000 or the 2006 ISDA Definitions are used, the ISDA definition of euro will apply and be effective so as to rebut this presumption. - The second effect of the place of payment is more significant.
+Suppose a dispute comes before the English courts, suppose the agreement is governed by English law and suppose there is a currency definition that is clear in pointing to the single European currency rather than Greece's currency for the time being.
+Despite these three positive factors, if the place of payment is in Greece, the English courts could still give priority to Greek law.
 This is because article 9(3) of the Rome I Regulation states that a court may give effect to the overriding mandatory laws of the place where an obligation is to be performed if those overriding mandatory laws render performance unlawful.
-It is not enough that a currency is re-denominated, but rather payment in Euro in the Departing State would have to be unlawful under the

-Departing State's laws.
-Even then, the court hearing the case has a discretion as to whether to give effect to the Departing State's laws - it is not obliged to do so - but the expectation should probably be that a court will be reluctant to order anyone to do something that might be, for example, a criminal offence in the Departing State.
+It is not enough that a currency is re-denominated, but rather payment in euro in Greece would have to be unlawful under the laws of Greece.
+Even then, the court hearing the case has a discretion as to - whether to give effect to the laws of Greece - it is not obliged to do so - but the expectation should probably be that a court will be reluctant to order anyone to do something that might be, for example, a criminal offence in Greece.
 Article 12(2) of the Rome I Regulation also requires a court to have regard to the law of the place of performance in relation to the manner of performance and the steps to be taken in the event of defective performance.
-In relation to a unilateral non-consensual departure from the Euro, it may be possible to argue that it is inconsistent with the EU Treaties (to which the UK is a party) or is in some way discriminatory or confiscatory, and that accordingly the Departing State's new monetary law is contrary to English public policy so that the English courts should not apply that law.

-• It is worth noting that there is a legal difference between agreements made on or after 17 December 2009 and those made earlier.
-The Rome I Regulation only applies to agreements on or after that date, although in practice it probably makes little difference since English common law rules on illegality in the place of performance are, if anything, more severe and might apply notwithstanding Article 9(3) of the Rome I Regulation.
+In relation to a unilateral nonconsensual departure from the euro, it may be possible to argue that it is inconsistent with the EU Treaties (to which the UK is a party) or is in some way discriminatory or confiscatory, and that accordingly any new Greek monetary law is contrary to English public policy so that the English courts should not apply that law. - It is worth noting that there is a legal difference between agreements made on or after 17 December 2009 and those made earlier.
+The Rome I Regulation only applies to agreements on or after that date, although in practice it probably makes little difference since English common law rules on illegality in the place of performance are, if anything, more severe and might apply notwithstanding Article 9(3) of the Rome I Regulation. - Under New York law, the place of payment affects the application of the Act of State